Nether Regions 08.16.11: Shanks

 Final Rating: 5.5/10.0

-No trailer or clip could be found of "Shanks", so instead I have provided this tribute video to William Castle.
+No trailer or clip could be found of "Shanks", so instead I have provided this snippet of the score.